vfarcic/devops24/manuscript/06-jenkins-setup.md

 open "http://$JENKINS_ADDR/configure"
 ```

 If you scroll down to the *Jenkins URL* field of the *Kubernetes* section, you'll notice that it is set to *http://jenkins:8080*.
 Similarly, *Jenkins tunnel* is *jenkins-agent:50000*.
 The two values correspond to the names of the Services through which agent Pods will establish communication with the master and vice versa.
 As you hopefully already know, using only the name of a Service allows communication between Pods in the same Namespace.
 If we'd like to extend that communication across different Namespaces, we need to use the *[SERVICE_NAME].[NAMESPACE]* format.
 That way, agent Pods will know where to find the Jenkins Pod, no matter where they're running.
-That way, the communication will be successful even if Jenkins is in the `jenkins` Namespace and the agent Pods are in `go-demo-3-build`.
+Communication will be established successfully even if Jenkins is in the `jenkins` Namespace and the agent Pods are in `go-demo-3-build`, or anywhere else.

 Let's change the config.